Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Western Michigan has combined with its opponents to put up more than 59.5 points only two times this year.
+- Western Michigan and its opponents have combined for 59.5 points only two times this season.

-- Buffalo's games have gone over 59.5 points in only one opportunity this season.
+- Buffalo and its opponents have combined to score more than 59.5 points in one game this season.

-- The two teams combine to average 60.3 points per game, 0.8 more than the total in this contest.
+- Saturday's over/under is 0.8 points lower than the two team's combined 60.3 points per game average.

 - These two squads combine to allow 47.1 points per game, 12.4 fewer than this contest's over/under.